elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 Note: You must specify all property values, not only the ones that you want to modify.

-Refer to section [Configuration properties](#configuration-properties) for a parameter description.
+Refer to section [Configuration properties](#configuration-properties) for parameter descriptions.

 #### Deleting components from the registry